apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple Shares 'Wonderlust' Event Live Stream Placeholder on YouTube**
+**Narcan is now available over-the-counter: cost, where to find it and how it works**

-You can read more about it [here](https://www.macrumors.com/2023/09/05/apple-wonderlust-event-live-stream/).
+You can read more about it [here](https://www.washingtonpost.com/health/2023/09/05/narcan-over-the-counter-faq/).

 ## Requirements
 - Python 3.8